HenrikBengtsson/port4me/README.md

 * The user should be able to skip a predefined set of ports by specifying environment variable `PORT4ME_EXCLUDE`, e.g. `PORT4ME_EXCLUDE=8080,4321`.

-* The system adminstrator should be able to specify a predefined set of ports to be excluded by specifying environment variable `PORT4ME_EXCLUDE_SITE`, e.g. `PORT4ME_EXCLUDE_SITE=8080,4321`.
+* The system administrator should be able to specify a predefined set of ports to be excluded by specifying environment variable `PORT4ME_EXCLUDE_SITE`, e.g. `PORT4ME_EXCLUDE_SITE=8080,4321`.
 This works complementary to `PORT4ME_EXCLUDE`.

-* New implementations should perfectly reproduce the port sequences produced by already existing implementions.
+* New implementations should perfectly reproduce the port sequences produced by already existing implementations.

 ### Design

-* A _[Linear congruential generator (LCG)](https://en.wikipedia.org/wiki/Linear_congruential_generator)_ will be used to generate the psuedo-random port sequence
+* A _[Linear congruential generator (LCG)](https://en.wikipedia.org/wiki/Linear_congruential_generator)_ will be used to generate the pseudo-random port sequence

 * A _32-bit integer string hashcode_ will be used to generate a valid random seed from an ASCII character string of any length.
 The hashcode algorithm is based on the Java hashcode algorithm, but uses unsigned 32-bit integers instead of signed ones